dbxifu/SIXSA/README.md

 ```
 python SIXSA_CODES/run_demo
 ```
-In this first release, it is possible to run single round inference and multiple round inference on reference simulated pha files.
+In this first release, it is possible to run single round inference and multiple round inference on some reference simulated pha files.
+The run will produce a set of PDF files that are available in SIXSA_OUTPUTS.
+It will also produce a pickle file that saves the results of the run, that can be uploaded for re-use.
-Only the restricted prior, based on the number of counts in the spectrum to lie within a range specified in the yml files is implemented.
-Output files are generated in PDF format, as to evaluate the different steps of the processing.
+The inputs for each run is defined in the yaml files provided.
+You can change the parameters of the yaml files, but beware that reducing the training sample size may introduce erratic behavior.